Skip to main content

 How do we start home health services?

-Contact the agency at (260) 441-8302.
 Your parent's doctor must order home health care.
 Medicare will evaluate whether the care is medically necessary.
 The agency can explain the process and answer questions about costs.

 How long does home health care typically last?